cisco-sso/kdf/layouts/shortcodes/keybase-note.md

 Later in this guide (upon `kdk init`), the `kdk` command will ask to mount the host's Keybase filesytem to the KDK container at `/keybase`.

-Be a good Keybase citizen and ensure you are registered an [keybase.io](https://keybase.io/) with your full name and publishing at least one verification.
+Be a good Keybase citizen and ensure you are registered on [keybase.io](https://keybase.io/) displaying your full name and publishing at least one verification.

 Ask your team lead to add you to relevant Keybase teams.
 This will allow you to access team files at `{{ $mountpoint }}/team/<team-name>`.